-NOTE: In many cases the 90% charge provides plenty of charge for daily use.
+NOTE: In many cases the 80% charge provides plenty of charge for daily use.

-NOTE: To achieve the best fast charging results use only Zebra charging accessories.
-Charge the device at room temperature.
+To achieve optimal fast charging results use only Zebra charging accessories and batteries.
+Charge batteries at room temperature with the device in sleep mode.

 Charging Indicators